ladybug-tools/spider-gbxml-fixer/v-0-05-0/README.md

 1. Open a file using the left menu
 2. Wait
-3. Save fixed files using 'Save file as XML' in lefy menu
+3. Save fixed files using 'Save file as XML' in left menu

 </details>
 <details open>